rust-unofficial/patterns/patterns/behavioural/command.md

-When a user invokes a database migration operation then each command is executed in the defined order, and when the user invokes the rollback operation then each undo operation is invoked in reverse order.
+When a user invokes a database migration operation then each command is executed in the defined order, and when the user invokes the rollback operation then the whole set of commands is invoked in reverse order.

 ## Approach: Using trait objects